Skip to footer content

 Check out IronOCR on NuGet for quick installation.
 With over 10 million downloads, it’s transforming PDF development with C#.
 You can also download the DLL or Windows installer.

-Where Can I Find Example Code?
+Where Can You Find Example Code?

-IronOCR maintains several GitHub repositories with examples and tutorials.
-The official IronOCR Examples repository provides real-world implementations, while the Image to Text tutorial repository demonstrates practical use cases you can clone and modify.
-These repositories showcase OCR with barcode reading, multi-language support, and PDF processing.
-Thanks to frequent packages published on NuGet, you'll always have access to the latest stable builds.
-The demos section provides additional interactive examples.
+IronOCR maintains official GitHub repositories with examples and tutorials.
+The IronOCR Examples repository provides real-world implementations, while the Image to Text tutorial repository demonstrates practical use cases you can clone and modify.

 Flowchart showing OCR processing pipeline: GitHub OCR repository → IronOCR Project → OCR Processing → Extracted text output

-What Project Structure Should I Use?
+What Project Structure Should You Use?

 MyOcrProject/